University of Minnesota regents pick 3 finalists for president

 Holloway said in an interview Friday that he visited the U multiple times while on work trips and “one of the things that super impresses me is the focus of the university on service to the state.”

-Bloomberg couldn't be reached Friday.
+Bloomberg couldn’t be reached Friday.
 She has been working for nearly two years as the president of Cleveland State University, a public research school in Ohio.
-She wrote on her resume that she secured support for a 10-year campus master plan design, helped to remodel research labs, and worked with a community college to launch an apartment complex for students who are single parents and have young children.
+She wrote on her resume that she secured support for a 10-year campus master plan design, helped to remodel research labs, and worked with a community college to launch an apartment complex for students who are single parents with young children.

 She wrote: “No University president achieves success without strong partnerships.
 The accomplishments listed above were initiated by me, but their success reflects the collective work of the entire CSU senior leadership team.”